PrestaShop/prestashop.github.io/news/_posts/releases/2019-05-09-prestashop-1-7-6-0-beta-release.md

-If everything is working well, comment this article to tell us, and share on social networks, we also need this feedback. share on social networks, we also need this feedback.
+If everything is working well, comment this article to tell us, and share on social networks, we also need this feedback.